top of page

 Billy McEntee (he) is a Brooklyn-based writer.
 He’s a freelance arts journalist (The Boston Globe, The Washington Post, San Francisco Chronicle, Interview, Vanity Fair) and theatermaker who recently co-created the extended, “recommended” (Vulture) play The Voices in Your Head at St. Lydia’s.
 As Theater Editor of the Brooklyn Rail, Billy started Rail Shorts, a biannual series publishing mini-plays, and contributes monthly essays analyzing new works, particularly experimental plays with shorter runs that receive less coverage.
 Billy was the inaugural Helbing Fellow for the American Theatre Critics Association.
 He also teaches with The School of The New York Times and is the Kennedy Center American College Theater Festival’s director for the Institute of Theater Journalism and Advocacy.
 Billy graduated cum laude from Boston College and loves his home state, New Jersey.

 The Exponential Festival is a 501c3 organization.
 Our activities are made possible by the New York State Council on the Arts with the support of the Office of the Governor and the New York State Legislature.
-Exponential is also supported, in part, by the Mental Insight Foundation and A.R.T./New York’s NYC Small Theatres Fund made possible with support from the Howard Gilman Foundation.
+Exponential is also supported, in part, by the Greater New York Arts Development Fund of the New York City Department of Cultural Affairs, administered by Brooklyn Arts Council.

 Art by Mark Toneff.